ValaJeyhani/strContruct/docs/index.rst

 ============

-StrConstruct is declarative parser and builder for string-based data/protocols with a syntax similar to the popular `Construct <https://construct.readthedocs.io/en/ latest/index.html>`_ python package.
+StrConstruct is declarative parser and builder for string-based data/protocols with a syntax similar to the `Construct <https://construct.readthedocs.io/en/ latest/index.html>`_ python package.

 .. toctree::